Root Canal Treatment Under a Microscope — Saving “Hopeless” Teeth in Riga

 • Preparation of a double canal tooth, filling and sealing from €450

-• Preparation of a tripple canal tooth, filling and sealing from €550
+• Preparation of a triple canal tooth, filling and sealing from €550

 • Preparation of a four-canal tooth, filling and sealing from €600